Solution Concepts in Hierarchical Games under Bounded Rationality with Applications to Autonomous Driving: Solution concepts in hierarchical games

-where $\pi_{i}^{\text{QL0}}(a_{i,1})$ is the left hand side of the equation \ref{ns_mbr} or \ref{ns_mmm} and $a^{*}_{-i,1}$ is the solution set to equations \ref{ns_br} or \ref{ns_mm} for each of the other agents.\\ The final metamodel we consider is a generalization of pure strategy Nash equilibrium with noisy response.
-In this metamodel, agents follow a non-strategic model in $\mathcal{G}_2$, and a strategic model in $\mathcal{G}_1$ as described below.
+\textit{PNE metamodel.} The final metamodel we consider is a generalization of pure strategy Nash equilibrium with noisy response.
+In this metamodel, agents follow a non-strategic model in $\mathcal{G}_2$, and a strategic model in $\mathcal{G}_1$ as described below. {

-where $u_{i}^{*} = u_{i}(a_{i,1}^{*},a_{-i,1}^{*})$.
+} where $u_{i}^{*} = u_{i}(a_{i,1}^{*},a_{-i,1}^{*})$.
 In the above model, agents respond according to pure strategy Nash equilibria $a_{i,1}^{*}$, but in error may choose actions $a_{i,1} \notin a_{i,1}^{*}$ based on the sensitivity to the difference in the utility of the action and an equilibrium action.
 We refer to this model as pure strategy Nash equilibria with quantal errors (PNE-QE).
 The formulation is similar to Quantal Response Equilibrium (QRE), yet with key differences.
 In QRE, strategic reasoning occurs in a space of mixed responses and the precision parameter is part of common knowledge in the game.
-In our model, reasoning over opponent strategies is in pure strategy action space and the precision parameter is endogenous to each agent; therefore, when an agent reasons about the strategies of other agents, their parameters do not play a role \cite{crawford2013structural}.\\ Based on the choice of the metamodel, the response function, and the sampling scheme, we get 25 different behavior models ($\mathcal{B}$), cf. Fig. \ref{fig:lambda_chart}, which we evaluate in the next section.
+In our model, reasoning over opponent strategies is in pure strategy action space and the precision parameter is endogenous to each agent; therefore, when an agent reasons about the strategies of other agents, their parameters do not play a role \citep{crawford2013structural}.
+Based on the choice of the metamodel, the response function, and the sampling scheme, we get 30 different behaviour models ($\mathcal{B}$), cf. Table \ref{ch:oneshot:all_behaviourmodel_table}, which we evaluate in the next section.

-\subsubsection{Estimation of game parameters.}
+\subsubsection{Estimation of game parameters}